SerotoninApp/Serotonin/README.md

 2. Install ElleKit from Sileo
 3. Download the `.tipa` file from the [latest release](https://github.com/mineek/Serotonin/releases/latest)
 4. Install the downloaded file in TrollStore
-5. Open the app and press the Jelbrek button.
+5. Open the app and press the Jailbreak button.
 Your device should userspace reboot, and you should be (not/semi) jailbroken!

 ## How was this done?